MarcoSantarossa/mssample-ios/README.md

 * Repository: It contains the logic to fetch and send the data to the correct data source.
 * Interactor: It contains the logic of how to get an entity.
 It often proxy just the call to a repo.
 It could seem overkilling but it's a good way to decouple business logic and data logic.
 It will allows you to scale faster since in the future you might need to orchestrate more than one repo to create the feature model.
 * Presenter: It contains the main presentation data logic.
 It drives the view controller.
-* Router: It creates the entire feature stack (Interactor/Presenter/View).
-Then, it handles the routing to any child view.
+* Router: It creates the entire feature stack (Interactor/Presenter/View) and present to a parent `UIKit` controller.

 ## License